Abdul Jabbar (footballer): International career

-Jabbar started his international career in unofficial friendly series against American club Dallas Tornado during their worldwide tour in October 1967.
+In 1967, Jabbar was selected for the Pakistan XI for an unofficial friendly series against the touring American soccer club, Dallas Tornado, during their worldwide tour in October 1967.
 In the first test played in Lahore, Pakistan XI was defeated by 0–2, but the series was levelled with a victory of 4–1 in Dhaka.
+He found the back of the net in the final game, which resulted in a 5–2 victory for Pakistan, in which Jabbar scored twice.